 Among the Sciences, Bio-Marker in Psychiatry Are Becoming Subjects of Great Research in Order To Bring More Empirical Evidences to This Field of Medicine

 Psychiatry, as you can see, now is no longer in the dark ages with just the ability to take an educated guess as to what someone might respond to.
 Now, we have a guide that usually can direct us to the medication that the patient will not only tolerate; but also as you can see respond to in a much greater frequency.
 As I tell the patients, this is not always a cause and effect though, since the first patient I described was in the green for Pristiq, which I had given her before the testing.
-She had a decompensation on this medication actually having suicidal ideations.
+She had a decompensation on this medication actually having suicidal thoughts or ideations.
 So, when the test results came back, we were both kind of scratching our heads on that one; but it has proved to be an invaluable resource, especially in patients that aren’t responding after multiple medication attempts.
 Please check back as I will be updating this article as more information comes in as I use these genetic tests, confer with my colleagues with respect to their successes and continually update this article.